Andreas Schjelderup: Nordsjælland

 In July 2020, Schjelderup chose to move to Denmark to sign with Superliga club Nordsjælland.
 He was promoted to the Nordsjælland first team following the winter break during the 2020–21 season.
 He made his senior debut from the starting eleven, in a 2–0 defeat to OB on 7 February 2021.
 Aged 16 years and 248 days old, he became the 13th youngest player in Superliga history.
 He scored his first senior goal for the club in a 3–0 win over local rivals Lyngby on 12 March.
 In doing so, he became the club's record youngest goalscorer in Superliga history, edging out teammate Tochi Chukwuani's record set the previous season, and the fourth youngest overall in league history.
 On 21 March, the final day of the 2020–21 Danish Superliga regular season, Schjelderup scored both goals in Nordsjælland's 2–1 defeat of SønderjyskE, leapfrogging his club above SønderjyskE and into sixth place, securing the final spot in the Superliga championship play-offs.

 Benfica

 On 12 January 2023, Schjelderup signed a five-year contract with Primeira Liga side Benfica.
 The fee reported by Portuguese media was around €14 million.
 Norwegian media reported, however, that the fee was 105 million kroner (approximately €10 million), and Nordsjælland also secured 20% of a potential future sale.
-Schjelderup made his Benfica debut in the Primeira Liga, against Madeiran side Maritimo on 12 March 2023.
+Schjelderup made his Benfica debut in the Primeira Liga, against Marítimo on 12 March 2023.
 Later on, Schjelderup made his UEFA Champions League debut against Italian side Inter Milan.

 The Norwegian had a difficult start to his stay at Benfica.
 In the first six months, he only made two brief appearances for the first team, while he also made five appearances for the club's B team.